| Home | Ignition | Oil Filter | Crankcase | FWC - Mechanical | Propeller | Tensioner | Thermostat

 Download Johnson Pump Manual

 The existing mechanical pump remains the raw water pump.
 However, the pump discharge is re-routed to provide cold raw water to the new Heat Exchanger instead of to the engine block.
 The new centrifugal antifreeze pump circulates antifreeze through the block, manifold and Heat Exchanger.
 Why an electric antifreeze pump?
 First and foremost, this pump can easily be mounted in any engine compartment.
 It mounts "in-line" and just needs to be fairly low in the system like on the top of the transmission housing.
 Secondly, the electric pump consumes about 1/3 as much power as the mechanical pump.
-Per the manufacturer of the pump, estimated service life is 600 to 1000 hours.
+Per the manufacturer of the pump, estimated service life is 600 to 1000 hours, which is a lot of hours on an A4.

-The single most important factor for long life of a typical DC pump motor is the voltage at which it operates.
-Testing by the manufacture has demostrated that maximum life can be obtained by operating the pump in the 12.0 to 13.0 volt range.
-Typically, however, the voltage available at the "+" terminal of the ignition coil, the point at which it is recommended that the pump be wired, is between about 13.0 and 15.0 volts depending on how the alternator voltage regulator is set up.
+The single most important factor for long life of the pump motor is the voltage at which it operates.
+Testing by the manufacturer has demostrated that maximum life can be obtained by operating the pump in the 12.0 to 13.0 VDC range.
+Typically, however, the voltage available at the "+" terminal of the ignition coil, the point at which it is recommended that the pump be wired, is between about 13.0 and 15.0 VDC depending on how the alternator voltage regulator is set up.
 In order to get the voltage down to approximately the recommended level, a properly sized "ballast resistor" will be installed in the red wire of the pump motor adjacent to the fuse.
-Please give a call to allow us to precisely "tune" the motor voltage to your specific system.
+Please give us a call to allow us to precisely "tune" the motor voltage to your specific system.
 You will need to measure the operating voltage (engine running and alternator working) at the "+" terminal on the coil and the appropriate sized ballast resistor will be installed prior to shipment of the kit.
 If you are unable to obtain the operating voltage, a .5 Ohm ballast resistor will be installed as a default.
-The .5 Ohm resistor will properly cover voltages from 12.8 to 13.8 volts.
+The .5 Ohm resistor will properly cover voltages from 12.8 to 13.8 VDC.

 For absolute reliability, a second pump can be installed in series with the first pump as shown above.
 Only one pump at a time need be operated (no fuse in the second pump) and when the primary pump fails, a fuse is installed in the second pump and the system is restored to normal operation.

 The centrifugal pump(s) used are low pressure pumps.
 For successful operation, two "piping" changes must be made.
 1) The crossover hose between the thermostat housing and the manifold must be increased in size to 5/8" ID hose.
 Fittings are included in the kit for this change.
-2) The discharge from the manifold to the Heat Exchanger must be at least 5/8" ID hose.
+2) The discharge from the manifold to the Heat Exchanger must also be at least 5/8" ID hose.
+Fittings are included in the kit for this change.
 The existing 1/2" ID hose inlet to the side plate on the block will remain 1/2" ID.
 A reducing hose barb fitting (3/4 x 1/2) is provided in the kit to transition between the existing 1/2" ID hose and the 3/4" discharge connection on the pump.

 SMALL DIESEL APPLICATIONS: Most any of the small auxiliary diesel engines found in sailboats can utilize this System.
 The discussion above is worded around the Atomic 4 but is nonetheless applicable to small diesels.
 The existing raw water pump is similarly re-routed to supply raw water to the Heat Exchanger and the new electric pump is installed so as to circulate antifreeze through the block and manifold.
 Please call with any additional questions.